udanielnogueira/markdown-syntax/README.md

 ## Blockquotes

+To create a blockquote, add a > in front of a paragraph.

 ``> Dorothy followed her through many of the beautiful rooms in her castle.``

 > Dorothy followed her through many of the beautiful rooms in her castle.

 ## Ordered lists

 To create an ordered list, add line items with numbers followed by periods.
 The numbers don’t have to be in numerical order, but the list should start with the number one.
+Indent one or more items to create a nested list.

 ````
 1. First item